iluwatar/java-design-patterns/README.md

 our [developer wiki](https://github.com/iluwatar/java-design-patterns/wiki).
 We will help you and answer your questions in the [Gitter chatroom](https://gitter.im/iluwatar/java-design-patterns).

+# Advantages of design patterns

+1.They are reusable in multiple projects.
+2.They provide the solutions that help to define the system architecture.
+3.They capture the software engineering experiences.
+4.They provide transparency to the design of an application.
+5.They are well-proved and testified solutions since they have been built upon the knowledge and experience of expert software developers.
+6.Design patterns don?t guarantee an absolute solution to a problem.
+They provide clarity to the system architecture and the possibility of building a better system.

 # License

 This project is licensed under the terms of the MIT license.